Smart Library Assistant

 Within the domain of Smart Library Assistant, our project aims to enhance the digital library using Retrieval-Augmented Generation.
 Researchers, students, and theologians often struggle to find precise answers to their questions amid the large volume of Christian literature books.
 Traditional methods require reading through large texts and archives, such as the Christian Classics Ethereal Library (CCEL), which, unless you know where to look, is a time-consuming process.
 Existing search tools lack contextual understanding and may return irrelevant results that do not answer the user's question.

 The key features of our system enhance the user experience and the accuracy of the results.
-First, it offers a domain-specific search, explicitly tailored to our domain and rigorously tested on theological texts to ensure relevance and precision.
-Second, the system includes citation generation, meaning that responses will include a link to the cited paragraph, therefore adding more confidence that the answers sent to users are accurate.
-Finally, we will create a user-friendly interface, featuring an intuitive chatbot that automatically applies filters based on user queries and supports follow-up questions for a more natural conversation experience.
+First, it offers a domain-specific search, explicitly tailored to theological texts from CCEL and rigorously tested on 2,716 queries.
+Second, the system includes citation generation, with every response linking directly to the cited paragraph in the source material.
+Finally, we built a user-friendly chat interface featuring intuitive filters by author or work and support for follow-up questions within conversational context.

 Our Team